The Department of Public Works (DPW) consist of Administration, Street Maintenance, Park Maintenance, and Street Lighting divisions.

 Administration has the overall responsibility for the development and implementation of the Town's Capital Improvement Program (CIP), maintenance of the street lighting and traffic signals, maintenance and repair of the Town's buildings and facilities, park maintenance, and management of the Storm Water Pollution Prevention Program.

 DPW currently has 4 full-time maintenance staff.
-The Town Manager is the acting Public Works Director and the Building Official acts as the part-time DPW Manager.
+Jonathon Goldman is the Interim Public Works Director.
 Technical assistance is provided, as needed, by outside professionals for engineering services and the management of selected capital projects.

 The Town’s Capital Improvement Program (CIP) includes such projects as street reconstruction and paving, sidewalk repair and replacement, pedestrian trails, and bridge replacement and repair.
 Public Works manages all capital grants and funding including all correspondences with other local (TAM), state (Caltrans), and federal agencies (FEMA).